PJM Glossary

 Resource Clearing Price

-A locational and product-specific clearing price paid to a resource that clears in an RPM Auction.
+A locational and product-specific clearing price paid to a resource that clears in an RPM auction.

 Resource Specific Benefits Factor

-Each resource providing Reg D is assigned a unique benefits factor that translates a fast-moving resource's megawatts into traditional (Reg A) megawatts or effective megawatts.
-The benefits factor of Reg A resources is always equal to 1.
+Each resource providing RegD is assigned a unique benefits factor that translates a fast-moving resource's megawatts into traditional (RegA) megawatts or effective megawatts.
+The benefits factor equal to 1 means the RegD resource is equivalent to a traditional (RegA) resource.
 Effective megawatts reflect the rate of substitution between resources following the different regulation signals.
-Resource specific benefits factors are used in regulation market clearing and pricing.
+Resource-specific benefits factors are used in regulation market clearing and pricing.

 Retail Customer